fgnass/typed-rpc/README.md

 ### Mixins

-Sometimes it can be useful to mix in additional methods, for example to configure te custom headers:
+Sometimes it can be useful to mix in additional methods, for example to configure the custom headers:

 ```ts
 const config = {